 Leaders play key roles in every community.
 Good leaders “take charge” to help people work together on tasks that they couldn’t do alone.
-Preschoolers can begin to develop awareness of roles of leaders in their environment (see Illinois Early Learning and Development Benchmarks 14.D.ECa and 14.D.ECb.
+Preschoolers can begin to develop awareness of roles of leaders in their environment.
 Simple games, activities, and class discussion can help children learn about what goes into being a leader and being a follower.

 Teach games in which every child gets a turn to be a leader.